Guide to mortgage closing costs: Average mortgage costs and how to keep yours low

 Some fees are merely collected by the lender for required services, and can’t be negotiated with the provider.
 These include appraisal charges and credit reporting fees.

-However, the lender can cover them for you if you desire this.
-Note that the more fees you want your lender to cover, the higher your interest rate is likely to be.
+However, the lender can cover them for you if you desire.
+But the more fees you want your lender to cover, the higher your interest rate is likely to be.

 Title and escrow charges